paraskuk/Expenses-Kotlin-Android-App/README.md

 ***
 # Instructions for Using the app
 ### Test the App
-- Run the Classes `ApplicationTestInstrumented` and `ExpenseDAOTest` to test the app functionality.
+- Run the Classes `ApplicationTestInstrumented` and `ExpenseDAOTest` that can be found in
+- app/src/androidTest/java/com/paras_test_android/assignment_paras to test the app functionality.
 ***
 ### Once Tests finish go to the app and execute main app on your virtual device on Android Studio
 - Add expenses with details such as title, amount, date, and category.